unistbig/metapro/README.md

 In meta-analysis, the results obtained from multiple experiments are combined to increase the statistical power.
 The p-value combination has been widely used for meta-analysis when effect sizes are not available.
 <i>metapro </i> is a CRAN R package that provides functions for p-value combinations.
 There are four functions including

-1. MMPO : Minimum marginal p-value in joint order distribution
+1. ordmeta : Minimum marginal p-value in joint order distribution
 2. wFisher : weighted Fisher's method
 3. wZ : weighted Z-method
 4. lancaster : Lancaster's procedure

 The original Fisher's method and (weighted) Z-method have been widely used for p-value combination.
 In particular, the Z-method is effective when the effect sizes of most experiments are not zero.
-However, this attributes is disadvantageous when detecting partially associated patterns (e.g., detection of African-specific features in trans-ethnic analysis).Therefore, in this study, we designed the MMPO and wFisher method that work effectively in that situation.
+However, this attributes is disadvantageous when detecting partially associated patterns (e.g., detection of African-specific features in trans-ethnic analysis).Therefore, in this study, we designed the ordmeta and wFisher method that work effectively in that situation.
 The detailed formulas are described in our paper.

 ## Installation
 ```